Khanyisa Mayo

-Khanyisa Mayo (born 27 August 1998) is a South African professional soccer player who plays as a forward for Cape Town City and the South Africa national team.
+Khanyisa Mayo (born 27 August 1998) is a South African professional footballer who plays as a forward for Kaizer Chiefs, on loan from CR Belouizdad, and the South Africa national football team.

-Professional career
+Club career

 Mayo began his senior career in 2017 on loan with Ubuntu Cape Town in the National First Division, from SuperSport United.
-He transferred to Maccabi in 2018 where he made a solitary appearance that season.
-He followed that up with a stint at Royal Eagles in the first half of the 2019–20 season, and for the second half he moved to Richards Bay.
+He transferred to Maccabi in 2018, making a solitary appearance that season.
+A stint at Royal Eagles followed in the first half of the 2019–20 season, and for the second half moved to Richards Bay.
 He earned a move to South African Premier Division side Cape Town City on 28 July 2021.

+On 3 August 2024, it was announced that Mayo had signed for Algerian club CR Belouizdad on a three-year contract.

+In September 2025, Mayo returned to South Africa and joined Kaizer Chiefs, one of his father's former clubs, on a year-long loan.

 International career

 Mayo was called up to the South Africa national team for a set of friendlies in September 2022.
 He made his debut with them in a 4–0 friendly win over Sierra Leone on 24 September 2022.